Healthcare Serial Killers

 Psychopathy and Narcissism

 Many healthcare serial killers exhibit high levels of psychopathy and narcissism.
 Psychopaths are characterized by a lack of empathy, superficial charm, manipulativeness, and a grandiose sense of self-worth.
 Narcissism involves a deep need for admiration and a lack of consideration for others’ feelings.
 These traits can drive individuals to commit murders without remorse, seeing their actions as justified or even beneficial.
+Charles Cullen displayed an indifference to his victims and their families.

 Sadistic Tendencies